kiwano-js/kiwano/docs/basics/getting-started.md

 By using an **entity schema**, fields like **all** or **find** (`users` or `user`) can be automatically generated.
 The only thing you need to do is to provide the name for the entity as argument in the `entitySchema` function, and configure the automatically created entity object type (using the `entity` method).
-Now Kiwano can create and configure fields for you and automatically generate accompanying types like `CreateProjectInput`.
+Now Kiwano can create and configure fields for you, and automatically generate accompanying types like `CreateProjectInput`.
 Entity schema extends from the regular schema, so you can use all features of the regular schema as well.

 Don't worry, Kiwano is designed to be very **flexible**, so you always remain in control.